HudsonStreet/hs-samTheMan/README.md

 # samTheMan
-This is the hubot for content sharing
+This is the Ops'bot for content sharing